Zane-Styx/Final-Project/Chromashift/XAMPP_DATABASE_SETUP.md

-# XAMPP Database Setup for Chromashift
+# XAMPP MySQL Setup for Chromashift

 This guide explains how to set up and use the MySQL database with XAMPP for the Chromashift game.

 ## Prerequisites

 - XAMPP installed and running (MySQL service enabled)
-- Java project with JDBC MySQL driver dependency
+- JDBC driver present (see Gradle dependency below)
-- Database connection configured in `DatabaseConnection.java`
+- Database connection configured in `core/src/main/java/com/jjmc/chromashift/database/DatabaseConnection.java`

 ## Quick Start